How to watch every Star Wars movie and TV show online in chronological order

 The Bad Batch

 The Bad Batch continues from the end of The Clone Wars, following a squad of misfit troopers called Clone Force 99.
 We'll follow their adventures in the wake of Revenge of the Sith, as the Galactic Empire seizes control of the galaxy.
-The May 4 release date celebrates Star Wars day 2021.
+The release date celebrated Star Wars day, May the fourth 2021.

 Streaming subscription service: Disney Plus